 "I believe that eating a balanced diet made of good quality ingredients is hugely important for the health and well-being of both people and pets.
 I try to eat a balanced diet myself but I'm never quite sure when I have it right.
 Fortunately I don't have to worry about getting it right when it comes to my dogs - I feed them a super premium complete food and am confident it contains everything they need."

-Possible dangers of 'DIY feeding'
+Possible dangers of 'DIY feeding' your dog

 - Although it is possible to make a complete and balanced food for your dog at home, it is easy to make mistakes if you have not had expert help.